Angel Oostenbrink

 Founder and Principal

-What Reconciliation means to Annie: Respectful relationships that support Truth, connection and healing.
+What Reconciliation means to Annie: Respectful and reciprocal relationships that support Truth, connection and healing.

 (She/Her/Hers)